 - Merge request diffs storage: Configure merge requests diffs external storage.

 - Broadcast Messages: Send messages to GitLab users through the UI.

-- Elasticsearch: Enable Elasticsearch to empower GitLab's Advanced Global Search.
-Useful when you deal with a huge amount of data.
-[STARTER ONLY]
+- Elasticsearch: Enable Elasticsearch to empower Advanced Search.
+Use when you deal with a huge amount of data.

 - Header logo: Change the logo on all pages and email headers.

 - Favicon: Change the default favicon to your own logo.

 - Branded login page: Customize the login page with your own logo, title, and description.

 - "New Project" page: Customize the text to be displayed on the page that opens whenever your users create a new project.

 - Additional custom email text: Add additional custom text to emails sent from GitLab.